Municipal financial equalization; general information

 - Needs-based allocations and stabilization aid (Art.
 11 BayFAG)

 Traditional needs-based allocations in accordance with Art.
-11 BayFAG take account of the exceptional situation and the special burdens and expenditure of municipalities or administrative districts in individual cases.
+11 BayFAG take account of the exceptional situation and the special burdens and expenditure of municipalities or districts in individual cases.
 They are subject to a strict subsidiarity principle and may not be granted for the direct or indirect financing of investments and their subsequent costs.

 Municipalities and rural districts only receive traditional needs-based grants if they are no longer able to balance their administrative budget and/or generate the minimum allocation to the capital budget due to events for which they are not responsible and despite exhausting all of their own revenue options.
 Under double-entry budget management, a negative balance from current administrative activities is required.